masagrator/Status-Monitor-Overlay/README.md

 If you want to use it simultaneously with game, you need to first start game, then run this homebrew, next press Home button.
 Now input is detected by all apps.

-If you want to use it in dock, you need to first start Status Monitor, then put it to dock.
+If you want to use it in dock, you need to first start Status Monitor, then put Nintendo Switch to dock.

 # What is currently showing:
 - CPU Usage for each core (Cores #0-#2 are used by apps/games, Core #3 is used by OS, background processes and also Tesla overlays)